 o Title XVIII deductible and coinsurance amounts; or

+o Title XIX capitation or payment amounts (other than Medicare buy-in payments).

 The classification of recipients follows the same rules used to determine eligibility status stated in subsection F, Eligibles to Report.
 Additionally, if a recipient was not eligible at any time during the fiscal year, their classification is based on what it was on the last date on which they were eligible.